 Connected Coverage

-Tuesday’s pullback follows the record hold covered in our report on Argentina’s market holding its record after the big leap, after the market was closed for a holiday on Monday.
+The market had leapt to a record and held it, as covered in Argentina’s market holding its record after the big leap, before it was closed for a holiday on Monday.
 For the wider backdrop, see the Rio Times business and markets coverage on Milei’s reforms, the peso and reserves.

 Read More from The Rio Times